JunhaoSong/cuseistut/source/gcap/index.rst

     ## Merge PZ files of all stations into the same file
     $ cat SAC_PZs_* >> SAC.PZs
-    ## remove the instrument response by command: tansfer
+    ## remove the instrument response by command: transfer
     $ sac
     SAC> r *.SAC
     ## When going to the instrument response, try to choose a wider frequency band